 Information naturally aspires to be distributed freely so its important to be cognisant of the practices we put in place to control its circulation and make sure they don't have any unintended consequences.

-⚭ A heavily bureaucratic system will move slower than completely distributed one and risks to get out of sync with the ever-changing needs of its audience.
+A heavily bureaucratic system will move slower than a completely distributed one, and risks to get out of sync with the ever-changing needs of its audience.
 On the verge of becoming obsolete non-authors quickly abandon the failing system and leapfrog quickly to adopt a new one.